All Episodes

 So in my book, I have several chapters explaining how this whole thing has been evolved.

-Well, and I mean, this is it's very interesting because during the Cultural Revolution, I often will tell people that the communists were of all the these kind of attempts at destroying tradition and destroying traditional culture, the Chinese communists were perhaps the most effective, but they also didn't destroy everything.
+Well, and I mean, this is, it's very interesting because during the Cultural Revolution, I often will tell people that the communists were of all these kind of attempts at destroying tradition and destroying traditional culture, the Chinese communists were perhaps the most effective, but they also didn't destroy everything.

-And perhaps some of these structures of as you write of kind of imperial organizing and so forth actually proved very useful to them.
+And perhaps some of these structures of, as you write, of kind of imperial organizing and so forth actually proved very useful to them.

 If our political leaders, whether it's in Canada, whether it's in the US, wherever, they can understand the nature of the regime that they're dealing with, they would probably make different decisions about how to interact, right?